rockowtham/eip_class/README.md

 Activation Function
 ========================

-  The activation function is a node that is put at the end of or in between Neural Networks.
-T
+    Activation function decides, whether a neuron should be activated or not by calculating weighted sum and further adding bias with it.
+The purpose of the activation function is to introduce non-linearity into the output of a neuron.

 Receptive Field
 ==================